tadaworks/dev-onboarding-guide/README.md

 brew cask install vagrant
 ```
 ###Where's Otto?
-It's under investigation, and will likely find its way into our stack if we decide to migrate away from Heroku.
+It's under investigation, and will likely find its way into our stack after it's had some time to brew.

 ##Source Control
 We use [Git](https://git-scm.com) for source control, and [GitHub](https://github.com) as our host.